realcoloride/node_characterai/README.md

 ![Character_ID](https://i.imgur.com/nd86fN4.png)

 ## Disclaimer
+❤️ This project is updated frequently, always check for the latest version for new features or bug fixes.
+🚀 If you have an issue or idea, let me know in the **Issues** tab.
 If you use this API, you also bound to the terms of usage of their website.

 (real)coloride - 2023, Licensed MIT.